8mR World Cup in Turku 2025

 I’ll add race info for the World Cup races here.
 First video is about the wind conditions that you can expect in the beginning of August.
 The race is help on Airisto, an open water area south of Turku.
 In Finnish Airisto is called a “selkä” and in Swedish “fjärd”.
 Neither word has a very good translation into English.
 They mean a “slightly more open area between islands” so the normally given translation “bay” or “waterfront” really do not mean the same.
 In any case, the video introduces Airisto and gives an overview of past wind data.

-The 8 meter yacht or should I say the 8 meter class is one of the so-called meter classes of yachts.
-Other well-know classes are for instance the 6 meter (6mR) and 12 meter (12mR) classes.
+The 8 meter yacht or should I say the 8mr class is one of the so-called meter classes of yachts.
+Other well-know meter classes are for instance the 6 meter (6mR) and 12 meter (12mR) classes.
 All the meter classes are construction classes, which means that yacht designers are free to design the yachts as long as they follow the class rules.

 The 8 meter class is governed by the International Eight Meter Association (IEMA).
-Therefore it is more than appropriate that the current secretary of the IEMA (read: humble term for the person who does most of the work) Murdoch McKillop and the chair of the IEMA Technical Committee (overseeing the rule) John Lammerts van Bueren introduce you to the 8 meter class and the 8mR World Cup.
+Therefore it is more than appropriate that the current secretary of the IEMA (read: humble term for the person who does most of the work) Murdoch McKillop and the chair of the IEMA Technical Committee (overseeing the rule) John Lammerts van Bueren introduce you to the 8mrclass and the 8mR World Cup.

 History of 8mR yachts in Finland

-The 2025 regatta center is the Ruissalo Shipyard, formerly the very famous boat yard Åbo Båtvarf.
-For instance the first “second rule” 8 meter yacht Naja was built at Åbo Båtvarf.
-So with this historic setting for the 2025 Would Cup, it feels appropriate to take a look back in time together with nautical historian Lauri Kaira.
+The 2025 8mR Worlds regatta center is the Ruissalo Shipyard, formerly the very famous Finnish boat yard Åbo Båtvarf.
+For instance the first Finnish “second rule” 8 meter yacht Naja was built at Åbo Båtvarf.
+So with this historic setting for the 2025 Would Cup, it feels appropriate to take a look back in time at the development of the 8mR class in Finland.
+Our guide back in time is the nautical historian Lauri Kaira, also an avid 8mR sailor.

 Winning the 8mR World Cup

-The World Cup is a very prestigious competition and all boats and crews that enter would definitely want to step up on the podium at the end of the regatta.
-But what does it really take to win?
+The 8mR Worlds is a very prestigious competition and all boats and crews that enter would definitely want to step up on the podium at the end of the regatta.
+But what does it really take to win in the 8mR class?
 No one in Finland knows more about winning the World Cup than Harri Roschier, skipper and owner of the 8 meter yacht Luna.
 So let Harri tell you about his recipe for winning the cup!

 Yachts and crews preparing for the 8mR World Cup

-With Harri’s recommendations in mind, lets take a look at how 8 meter yachts are prepared for the World Cup. it is of course essential that the yacht conforms to the 8 meter rule.
+With Harri’s recommendations in mind, lets take a look at how 8mR yachts are being prepared for the World Cup.
+It is of course essential that the yacht conforms to the 8 meter rules.
 At the Finnish boat yard Red Sky Yachts, high tech such as laser scanning and 3d modelling is used to ensure that the yacht indeed follows the rule.

-The boat (as in hull) is important, but the driving force are the sails.
-So next stop is at the leading Finnish sailmaker, WB Sails.
-Here WB Sails founder and CEO Mikko Brummer guides us on how 8 meter yacht sails (and modern sails in general) are designed and made.
+The boat (as in hull) is important, but the driving force of the 8mR sailboats are the sails.
+So our next stop is at the leading Finnish sailmaker, WB Sails.
+Here WB Sails founder and CEO Mikko Brummer guides us on how 8mr yacht sails (and modern sails in general) are designed and made.

 Boats and sails do not win races, races are won by competent and motivated crews.
-So next, let’s meet skipper Ebba Stelander and team captain Bea Stelander of the Finnish 8 meter Ilderim.
+So next, let’s meet skipper Ebba Stelander and team captain Bea Stelander of the Finnish 8mR yacht Ilderim.
 Ebba and Bea guide what is probably the youngest 8 meter crew in Finland.
 How do they and their team mates prepare for the World Cup?

 Sponsoring the 8mR World Cup